Install SpinDB

 Connect From Your Application

-Once you've tried the examples, you can connect your application to the same PostgreSQL instance.
+Once you've tried the examples, connect your application to the same instance.
 SpinDB gives you a connection string:

 spindb url pg18